 On Air Now

-The Easter break may have been and gone but there are plenty more bank holidays on the horizon for 2019.
+The Easter break may have been and gone but there are plenty more bank holidays on the horizon for 2019, with one approaching very quickly.

 Those bonus extra days give workers long weekends without having to use up precious holiday, making them popular among busy Brits.